BrettOrmsby/fris/README.md

 #### -i SCOPE | --ignore=SCOPE

 Only results that are in **not** the scope provided will be found.
 The scope can be a glob-like pattern.
 For example, `*` matches one section and `**` match any section.
 If the pattern is `string.**`, all the following scopes will match it: `string.quoted.single.ts`, `string.quoted.double.ts` and `string.template.ts`.

-#### -l LANGUAGE | --language=LANGUAGE

-Fris tries to infer the language of the code based on the file extension.
-You can use this flag to specify the language if the file extension is not a valid language alias, or to overload the default language.

 #### -p | --picker